RocketCommunicationsInc/astro/CONTRIBUTING.md

 npm run start
 ```

-This will spin up a stencil dev server for rapid prototyping at [localhost:3333](http://localhost:3333) and a storybook dev server at [localhost:6006](http://localhost:6006)
+This will spin up a stencil dev server for rapid prototyping at [localhost:3333](http://localhost:3333).

 ## Project Structure